 And finally, choose a spot that’s close to where you typically see the most mosquitoes.
 Once you’ve found the perfect spot, setting up your trap is easy – and before you know it, you’ll be enjoying your backyard again.

-- CONTENTS: This package contains ONE BG-Mosquitaire, ONE BG-Sweetscent attractant, and ONE CO2 emitter.
-This combination captures all types of...
+- CONTENTS: This package contains ONE BG-Mosquitaire and ONE CO2 emitter and all necessary equipment.
+This combination captures all types of mosquitoes...

-- MOSQUITO CONTROL: This sophisticated, scientifically proven solution reduces bites and mosquito populations year-round.
-It doesn’t poison beneficial...
+- MOSQUITO CONTROL: This solution reduces biting pressure and mosquito populations year-round.
+It doesn’t create pesticide resistance.
+Using visual...

-- BEST USE: Targeting hungry mosquitoes, this trap is placed in shelter outdoor within 20m of a breeding site.
-It’s designed to be used alongside our...
+- BEST USE: Targeting hungry mosquitoes, this trap is placed outdoors in a humid and shady position, with electric power for its fan.
+It’s designed to...

 How Long Does A Propane Mosquito Trap Last?